jay-0208/TopLinksTwitterApp/README.md

 ## Approach

-- First, when the landing page of the website renders, the user can easily login with use of **Login with Twitter** Button
+- First, when the landing page of the website renders, the user can easily login with use of **Login with Twitter** Button.
+If the User dont have an account the below button will direct user to sign up Page
  >![](https://i.ibb.co/dgQ0wry/frontpage.jpg)

 - Now, The user is redirected to Twitter to complete the authentication